mCLM: A Modular Chemical Language Model that Generates Functional and Makeable Molecules: The Modular Chemical Language Model

-Specifically, the loss is computed between the ground truth distribution $P(\mathbf{X})$ and the model-predicted distribution $P_\theta(\mathbf{X})$ over the combined vocabulary of natural language and molecular building blocks.
-The model generates logits for the next token $v$ by computing the dot product between the contextual representation $\mathbf{c}$ with token embeddings. $\mathbf{c}$ is produced by the Transformer given the previous tokens $\mathbf{X}_{1\cdots i-1} = [X_1, \cdots, X_{i-1}])$.
+Specifically, the cross-entropy loss is computed between the ground truth distribution $P(\mathbf{x})$ and the model distribution $P_\theta(\mathbf{x})$ over the combined vocabulary of natural language and molecular building blocks.
+The model generates logits for the next token $v$ by computing the dot product between the contextual representation $\mathbf{c}_i$ with token embeddings. $\mathbf{c}_i$ is produced by the Transformer given the previous tokens $\mathbf{x}_{1\cdots i-1} = [X_1, \cdots, X_{i-1}])$.
 For natural language tokens, the embedding $\mathbf{e}_v$ is directly taken from the pretrained natural language model.
-The embedding for molecular building blocks is computed by passing the building block's graph through a GNN, followed by a linear adapter function $f_\theta$ to project it into the same embedding space.
+The embedding for molecular building blocks is computed by passing the building block's graph through a GNN, followed by a linear adapter function $f_\psi$ to project it into the same embedding space.
 This formulation enables joint training over both modalities using a single loss function.
-More detailed training procedure is described in Appendix~\ref{appendix:training}.
+We train on approximately 1 million examples consisting of the 1,000 most frequent molecular building blocks, sampled from a new dataset we constructed.
+This dataset contains over 36 million molecular instructions, 1,000 tasks, and 8 million molecules.
+More details on the training procedure are described in Appendix~\ref{appendix:training}.
+Notably, the architecture of mCLM is compatible with larger vocabularies, and we anticipate future scaling studies as computational resources permit. mCLM is able to generalize to molecules composed of unseen building blocks.
+During training, the model learns to associate chemical structure with function via instruction-based pretraining.
+During inference, new blocks can be directly incorporated without retraining.